Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1961.

-Septet (or Septain): seven lines
+Septet: seven lines

-Stanzas with lines from 9 forward are named according to the Latin term for the number; for example the Latin term for the number 9 is "novem"; thus the name for a stanza with 9 lines is "novtet."
+Stanzas with lines from 9 and upward will be named according to the Latin term for the number; for example, the Latin term for the number 9 is "novem"; thus the name for a stanza with 9 lines is "novtet."

 Fortunately, stanzas are seldom extended to line numbers above eight; therefore, I have coined the terms for stanzas with lines numbering above eight:

 Novtet: Nine lines